Summary

 Loan repayment plans

-There are three types of student loan repayment plans.
+From 6 April 2026, there are four types of student loan repayment plans.
 The SL1 notification you receive from HMRC specifies the plan for your employee.

 Student loans only deduct if the employee’s earnings for NI are over the threshold set by HMRC.

-For more information, refer to the HMRC SL3 Student Loan Deductions tables.
-Also read the E17 Collection of Student Loans helpbooks.
+For more information, refer to the HMRC SL3 Student Loan Deductions tables at gov.uk.
+You can also read the E17 Collection of Student Loans help books at gov.uk.

 When to start deductions

-HMRC may notify you in various ways to start student loan deductions:
+HMRC can notify you in various ways to start student loan deductions:

 - You receive a Start Notice, form SL1, from HMRC.
 The start date will be at least six weeks from the date of issue.